microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-39-puppet-setup.md

 - **PMDNSNAMEFORPUBLICIP** - for testing purposes, use **puppetmaster**.
 - **PMCONSOLEPASSWORD** - choose a password of your choice.
 - **Resource Group** - for testing purposes, use **puppet**.
-- **Location** - seeing as this is Azure Stack, you'll just be able to choose local in the current technical preview.
+- **Location** - seeing as this is the Azure Stack Development kit, you'll just be able to choose local for now.

 ![Puppet Deployment](<../assets/azurestack/PuppetDeploy.png>)